Muara Angke Wildlife Reserve: Fauna

 The wildlife sanctuary is home to various species of birds and other animals that have been hard to find in other areas of Jakarta.
 Jakarta Green Monster recorded all 91 species of birds, namely 28 species of water birds and 63 species of forest birds, living in this region.
 About 17 species of them are protected bird species.

-Types of birds that often encountered include pecuk padi kecil (Phalacrocorax niger), blekok (Ardeola spp.), kuntul (Egretta spp.), kareo padi (Amaurornis phoenicurus), mandar batu (Gallinula chloropus), betet Jawa (Psittacula alexandri), Merbah cerukcuk (Pycnonotos goiavier), kipasan belang (Rhipidura javanica), and remetuk laut (Gerygone sulphurea).
-Some of them are distinctive birds of mangrove forests such as sikatan bakau (Cyornis rufigastra).
-In addition, it is also home to perenjak jawa (Prinia familiaris).
+Species of birds that often encountered include Little Cormorant (Microcarbo niger), Javan Pond-heron (Ardeola speciosa), Egrets (Egretta spp.), White-breasted Waterhen (Amaurornis phoenicurus), Common Moorhen (Gallinula chloropus), Red-breasted Parakeet (Psittacula alexandri), Sunda Yellow-vented Bulbul (Pycnonotus goiavier), Sunda Pied Fantail (Rhipidura javanica), and Golden-bellied Gerygone (Gerygone sulphurea).
+Some of them are distinctive birds of mangrove forests such as Mangrove Jungle-flycatcher (Cyornis rufigastra).
+In addition, it is also home to Bar-winged Prinia (Prinia familiaris).
 The sanctuary is also inhabited by several species of endemic birds, which exist only on the island of Java.
-For example cerek jawa (Charadrius javanicus) and bubut jawa (Centropus nigrorufus), which is one of the most endangered species in the world, with limited distribution in a few places including this sanctuary.
-Another endangered bird that inhabits this area is bangau bluwok (Mycteria cinerea).
+For example Javan Plover (Anarhynchus javanicus) and Javan Coucal (Centropus nigrorufus), which is one of the most endangered species in the world, with limited distribution in a few places including this sanctuary.
+Another endangered bird that inhabits this area is Milky Stork (Mycteria cinerea).
 In Java, this species of stork is known only to breed on Rambut Island located not far from Muara Angke in the Kepulauan Seribu group.

 In addition to the species of birds, there are also groups of long-tailed macaques (Macaca fascicularis).
 They live in groups up to a dozen individuals consisting of several males and females.
-The main food of the macaques in the mangroves are the young leaves and fruits of pidada (Sonneratia caseolaris), which gives them an important ecological role in the Muara Angke Wildlife Sanctuary, as they help spread the seeds of forest plants.
-The seeds that can not be digested will be removed again along with the feces.
+The main food of the macaques in the mangroves are the young leaves and fruits of Red Mangrove-apple (Sonneratia caseolaris), which gives them an important ecological role in the Muara Angke Wildlife Sanctuary, as they help spread the seeds of forest plants.
+The seeds that can not be digested will be excreted again along with the feces.

-Another type of mammals that can be found in the sanctuary, but rarely seen, is the small-clawed otter (Aonyx cinerea) which are small piscivores and are usually nocturnal.
-It is also home to a variety of reptile species such as biawak (Varanus salvator), sanca kembang (Python reticulatus), ular sendok jawa (Naja sputatrix), ular welang (Bungarus fasciatus), ular air belang (Homalopsis buccata), ular cincin emas (Boiga dendrophila), ular pucuk (Ahaetulla prasina) and ular tambak (Cerberus rhynchops).
+Another species of mammals that can be found in the sanctuary, but rarely seen, is the Small-clawed Otter (Aonyx cinerea) which are small piscivores and are usually nocturnal.
+It is also home to a variety of reptile species such as Water Monitor (Varanus salvator), Reticulated Python (Malayopython reticulatus), Javan Spitting Cobra (Naja sputatrix), Banded Krait (Bungarus fasciatus), Puff-faced Water Snake (Homalopsis buccata), Mangrove Snake (Boiga dendrophila), Oriental Whip-snake (Ahaetulla prasina) and Southeast-Asian Bockadam (Cerberus schneideri).
 According to information given by local residents, there are also estuarine crocodiles (Crocodylus porosus) that live within the sanctuary.